-RELP 411, 412, 413 Fieldwork in Educational Ministry I, II, III (1, 1, 1)
+RELP 414 Fieldwork in Educational Ministry (1)

 Practice in teaching in an educational setting, interaction with students in a learning setting either in school or a church.

-Prerequisite: RELP 468
+May be repeated for additional credit to a maximum of 3 units.
+Prerequisite: RELP 468.